 Grade Level: 9-12

-- Competitors must research the topic prior to conference and be prepared to the present their findings and solutions.
+- Competitors must research the topic prior to the conference and be prepared to present their findings and solutions.

 - Facts and data must be cited and secured from quality sources (peer review documents. legal documents, etc.)

 - Competitors are permitted to bring prepared notes of any type for the presentation.

 - Visual aids and samples specifically related to the project may be used in the presentation; however, no items may be left with the judges or audience.

 - Competitors must prepare presentations.
 Advisers and others are not permitted to help.